 The popularity of open plan offices, which became common during the 20th century, could soon start to wane, with many studies showing it's not necessarily the most productive way to work.

-Prestigious journal Ergonomics published a study that shows sharing open spaces can mean higher sickness levels, with the number of sick days increasing with the number of employees that work in an office.
+Prestigious journal Ergonomics published a study that shows sharing open spaces can mean higher sickness levels, with the number of sick days increasing with the number of employees that work in an open plan office.

 Many studies have been published on the productivity levels of open plan working, with a study from Virginia State University and the North Carolina State University concluding that they can be linked to decreased motivation and productivity, with other people's conversations becoming a distraction.